TanStack/table/CONTRIBUTING.md

 - Name it the example name in kebab-case
 - Update the new example's package.json to match the new example name and any other details
 - Check dependencies for unused packages
-- Install any additional packages to the exmaple that you may need
+- Install any additional packages to the example that you may need
 - Add the example to the workspace packages array in `package.json`
 - Add the example to the `tsconfig.json` file for type checking
 - Commit the example eg. `examples: Add example-name`